 When you transform data from your report, you need to perform it in a way that can be reapplied to other data sources as well.
-But the condition is that the names of the columns of original data source and new data source must be the same.
-You cannot apply transformations that may work in one file but not another, like replacing a specific value, unless that value will be found in any file that you may open with the Power BI template.
+But the condition is that the names of the columns of the original data source and new data source must be the same.
+You cannot apply transformations that may work in one file but not another, like replacing a specific value, unless that value will be found in any file that you may open with the Power BI templates.

 You can predict Power BI’s applied steps as a macro for your data; the same steps will be performed in the exact same order, based on transformations you make to each column.
 If your new data is missing any column, has an additional column, or has a different column than your primary data source, the steps will not work when applied to the new, different data source.

 Now you have to go to the Power Query Editor to create a new parameter.
-To open Power Query Editor go to Home tab > Edit Queries tab > Select Edit Queries option as shown in below image.
+To open Power Query Editor go to Home tab > Edit Queries tab > Select Edit Queries option as shown in the below image.

 Now it’s the time to create a new parameter in your query editor.
-As shown in below image, you can only see the source file i.e. Financials in the Queries pane.
+As shown in the below image, you can only see the source file i.e. Financials in the Queries pane.
 When you will add a parameter, it will be displayed below the source file in the Queries pane.

 After that you have to create a new parameter by selecting Manage Parameters > New Parameter under the Home tab in the query editor ribbon.

-As soon as you click on new parameter option, the Parameters window will get open.
+As soon as you click on the new parameter option, the Parameters window will get open.
 Now you need to create your parameter by giving a Parameter Name in the Name Text box.
 Then you have to change the Type to “Text,” and add the file path to the current data source.
-Also make sure that the Required box is checked.
-If you select “Required,” that means that your Power BI template will not open unless a value is entered into the prompt.
+Also, make sure that the Required box is checked.
+If you select “Required,” that means that your Power BI templates will not open unless a value is entered into the prompt.
 If the “Required” box is unchecked it can be used for optional files.

-After creating the new parameter, you need to update the source for your file by clicking on the gear icon to the right of Source under Applied Steps as shown in image below.
+After creating the new parameter, you need to update the source for your file by clicking on the gear icon to the right of Source under Applied Steps as shown in the image below.

 When you click on the gear icon a window will get open as shown below which will allow you to change the source path.

-To change the file path, click on the Advanced option first and then click on the dropdown of the file path and choose parameter as shown in image below.
+To change the file path, click on the Advanced option first and then click on the dropdown of the file path and choose parameter as shown in the image below.

 When you click on OK you will get to see that your path is been replaced by your parameter as shown below.

-As you’ve created your parameter and updated your data source to that parameter, you can close out of the query editor and apply as shown in image below.
+As you’ve created your parameter and updated your data source to that parameter, you can close out of the query editor and apply as shown in the image below.

-To test your new template, open the Power BI template file and click OK to export the template as shown in image below.
+To test your new template, open the Power BI template file and click OK to export the template as shown in the image below.

-After that you will be prompted to enter the file path for your data source.
+After that, you will be prompted to enter the file path for your data source.
 Enter your data source’s file path as shown below, including the filename and file type.

-After clicking on Load button, your report should load by applying your steps to your new data source.
+After clicking on the Load button, your report should load by applying your steps to your new data source.